 Continued support from the BMBF has now enabled VG-CARE to be a well-equipped site for conducting GCP/GLP-compliant clinical trials.
 VG-CARE was selected by the German Academic Exchange Service (DAAD) as a global health hub for pandemic and outbreak preparedness and response to infectious diseases.
 The PAN-ASEAN coalition for Epidemic and Outbreak Preparedness (PACE-UP) project brings together a multidisciplinary consortium of 28 institutions from North-South and South-South collaborations involving local, regional, and international stakeholders.

-VG-CARE receives considerable financial support from the German Federal Ministry of Education and Research (BMBF), but also from the Institute of Tropical Medicine, Tübingen and the 108 Military Central Hospital, Hanoi.
-Furthermore, the German Academic Exchange Service (DAAD), the National Foundation for Science and Technology Development (NAFOSTED -Vietnam) and the Vietnamese Ministry of Science and Technology (MOST) support this international bilateral initiative.
+VG-CARE receives financial support from the German Federal Ministry of Education and Research (BMBF), the German Academic Exchange Service (DAAD), and also from the Institute of Tropical Medicine, Tübingen, and the 108 Military Central Hospital, Hanoi.
+In addition, the National Foundation for Science and Technology Development (NAFOSTED -Vietnam) and the Vietnamese Ministry of Science and Technology (MOST) support this international bilateral initiative.

 VG-CARE supports vibrant research that makes the best use of resources and is in line with rapidly advancing scientific developments in the field of infectious diseases.
 We provide this platform and welcome international scientific projects to conduct basic, clinical and applied research on infectious diseases.